Online learning platform for course-specific study resources

 Angaza believes so strongly in mentorship that we deliberately scale our hiring rate to our mentoring capacity.
 If we feel we can’t provide the proper support for our engineers to grow into confident and independent colleagues, then we’ll dial back until mentoring bandwidth increases again.

-From individuals pairing on a specific problem to our bi-weekly engineering practicum led by our CTO, our culture is infused top to bottom with a commitment to helping engineers maximize their rates of personal growth.
+More broadly, from frequent pairing to our biweekly engineering practicum, Angaza culture is infused with a commitment to helping engineers maximize their rates of personal growth.

 1 Open Positions

 Every employee gets a $1500 annual budget to use toward professional development – be it workshops, conferences, online courses, or books.
 We’ve had engineers use their Pro Dev budgets to attend JAMstack Conference and React Rally, take an Intro to Data Science with R Course, or just read up on best practices for Clean Code and Deep Work.

 Two of our own key values are at the core of Upstatement’s Mentorship Program: make each other better and hold the highest standard.
 The program was created to introduce space and time for meaningful “Upsbud” relationships (especially in remote times), as well as informal collaboration and learning.

 The Upstatement Speaker Series consists of Friday Talks that happen roughly once a month.
 Friday Talks inspire us, help us learn, and allow us to build connections with other communities of creative and technical thinkers.
 Also, they’re wicked fun!
 You can check out some of our past speakers on our Events page.

 On Fridays when we aren’t hosting an outside speaker, we host internal Friday Shares.
 The topics change, but can include: